Taylor Walls Player Props: Rays vs. Orioles

-On Thursday, Taylor Walls (.160 slugging percentage in past 10 games, with zero home runs) and the Tampa Bay Rays face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 6:40 PM ET.
+On Saturday, Taylor Walls (.231 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays play the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Rangers.
+In his most recent appearance, he racked up two hits (going 2-for-3) against the Orioles.

 Taylor Walls Game Info & Props vs. the Orioles